Jamaica at the 2002 Winter Olympics: Bobsleigh

-The bobsleigh events took place at the purpose-built Utah Olympic Park in Summit County, Utah, United States from 16 to 23 February 2002.
+The bobsleigh events were held between 16 and 23 February 2002 at the Utah Olympic Park track in Park City.
 The two-man bobsleigh took place on 16 and 17 February 2002.
-The first two runs took place on 16 February and the last two runs on 17 February.
-In their first run, Brown and Watt completed the course in 48.59 seconds.
-The improved on their second run and recorded their fastest time of the competition – 48.59 seconds.
-Their third run was their slowest of the four at 49.01 seconds and their final run was 48.76 seconds.
-During the competition, Brown and Watt recorded the fastest starts of any competitors but their total time of three minutes 14.94 seconds saw them finish in 28th place overall.
+Watts and Brown set the fastest push-start times of the entire field, recording an Olympic push-start record of 4.78 seconds.
+In their first run, Brown and Watts completed the course in 48.59 seconds and was classified 27th amongst the 38 sleds.
+They improved on their second run and recorded their fastest time of the competition at 48.59 seconds.
+Their third run was their slowest of the four at 49.01 seconds and they completed the final run in 48.76 seconds.
+Despite their push-start advantage, Watts and Brown finished 28th out of 37 competing teams with a combined time of 3:14.94 across their four runs.